Distributed Mixture-of-Experts and Expert Parallelism

 Importance loss

-To avoid handle overpowering / starvation of experts, they add an additional importance loss, equal to the square of the coefficient of variation of the set of importance values, as:
+To avoid overpowering / starvation of experts, they add an additional importance loss, equal to the square of the coefficient of variation of the set of importance values:

-In this example, the mean of the importance is 0.6, and standard deviation is 0.9, thus the CV is 0.667.
-If experts would be assigned a similar importance, then the variance would’ve been smaller and the CV also smaller, thus reducing the importance loss.
+In this example, the mean of the importance is \(\mu = 0.8\) and the population standard deviation is \(\sigma \approx 1.30\), thus \(CV \approx 1.62\).
+If experts were assigned similar importance, the variance would be smaller and the CV also smaller, thus reducing the importance loss.

 Load loss

-The previous importance loss tries to balance overall importance across experts, but experts may receive different numbers of examples.
-This may lead memory and compute imbalance on distributed hardware, and to having experts that are undertrained.
+The previous importance loss tries to balance overall importance across experts, but experts may still receive different numbers of tokens.
+This may lead to memory and compute imbalance on distributed hardware, and to having experts that are undertrained.
 To solve this, a second load loss \(L_{load}\) is introduced that encourages experts to receive a similar amount of training samples.
-However, this value is is a constant and can not be backpropagated, so instead they use a smooth operator \(Load(X)\) that can be back propagated:
+However, the hard token count is a constant and cannot be backpropagated, so instead they use a smooth operator \(\mathrm{Load}(X)\) that can be backpropagated:

 Results

-The experiments fixed a compute budgets and compared a baseline model with several configurations of MoE, including a hierarchical MoE, on several language tasks.
+The experiments fixed a compute budget and compared a baseline model with several configurations of MoE, including a hierarchical MoE, on several language tasks.
 Results show that:

-• MoE models beat baseline LSTM models, with hierarchical MoE beating non-hierarchichal (with a higher parameter count, but same compute).
+- MoE models beat baseline LSTM models, with hierarchical MoE beating non-hierarchical (with higher parameter count but similar compute per example).

-• The perplexity improved significantly by increasing data size (from 10B to 100B Word Google News Corpus).
-In the machine translation task, on the Google Production dataset, the model achieved 1.01 higher test BLEU score even after training for only one sixth of the time.
+- The perplexity improved significantly by increasing data size (from 10B to 100B Word Google News Corpus).
+In a machine translation task, on the Google Production dataset, the model achieved 1.01 higher test BLEU score even after training for only one sixth of the time.

-• Learning to route does not work without the ability to compare at least two experts (due to instability purposes).
+- Learning to route does not work without the ability to compare at least two experts (stability issues), motivating top-2 routing in that work.

-Finally, they look at the input-to-expert assignments that demonstrates that different experts specialize on different tasks based on syntax and semantics (Appendix E table 9):
+Finally, they look at input-to-expert assignments that demonstrate that different experts specialize on different tasks based on syntax and semantics (Appendix E table 9):

 Due to lack of time, I am not providing an implementation, but for the record, a simple python implementation of this model is available in this repo.